Kelechukw/Blockchain_19202181/README.md

 - Download and install Postman (optional)
 - To perform the distribution;

-i. run "node handlers.js" (without the quote) - start the server on 8082 or any free port on your device ii. run "CURL -XGET http://localhost:8082/totalsupply/" to view the total supply of tokens iii. run "CURL -XPOST http://localhost:8082/transfer/" to distribute tokens to the 10 acounts iv. run "CURL -XGET http://localhost:8082/balance/your-account-address/" to view the token balance
+i. run "$node handlers.js" (without the quote) - start the server on 8082 or any free port on your device
+NB: Open another terminal, then run (ii-iv) ii. run "$CURL -XGET http://localhost:8082/totalsupply/" to view the total supply of tokens iii. run "$CURL -XPOST http://localhost:8082/transfer/" to distribute tokens to the 10 acounts iv. run "$CURL -XGET http://localhost:8082/balance/your-account-address/" to view the token balance

 On POSTMAN
 i.
 Choose the GET and paste the url http://localhost:8082/totalsupply to view total supply of tokens